Asad-Ismail/InteractiveAnnotation/README.md

 1. Replace pytorch model with onnx model to speed up annotation (It is actually preferred way to do annotation will be done very soon!)
 2. Add bounding box as an input
+3. Add multiple masks proposal in preview mode to show full capabilities of model
-3. Add zoom in and zoom out
+4. Add zoom in and zoom out
+5. Add other models like fbrs

 # 🤝 How to Contribute